 Corded: Skilsaw Magnesium Sidewinder Circular Saw SPT67WM-22

 If you want the most bang for your buck on the professional side, there are plenty of corded models well under $150 and even some under $100.
 Skilsaw has an $89 magnesium sidewinder that’s a great bet.

 Cordless: Makita 18V X2 (36V) Brushless Circular Saw XSH06

-Looking at the cordless sector, you have to set your budget higher for the additional convenience.
+Looking at the cordless sector, you have to set your budget higher for additional convenience.
 If you’re patient, there are some great sales that pop up.
-Right now, you can get Makita’s XSH06 (sidewinder) or XSR01 (rear-handle) for $249 with four batteries through July 31, 2020.
+The Makita XSH06 (sidewinder) or XSR01 (rear-handle) often sells for steep discounts or includes extra batteries for no additional cost.

 - DeWalt 20V Max XR Circular Saw DCS570

 Best Budget Circular Saw for DIYers

 Corded: Kobalt Magnesium Circular Saw with Brake K15CS-06AC

 For serious DIYers, we like Kobalt’s K15CS-06AC.
 It’s a step up from less expensive homeowner saws with full metal upper and lower blade guards, a magnesium shoe, higher blade speeds, and a blade brake.

 It runs $79 at Lowe’s and comes with a 5-year warranty.